Reasons to visit Kuantan: go off the beaten path in Malaysia with great things to do in Kuantan and tips on best places to stay in Kuantan.

 Sometimes as travelers or vacationers, we get caught up in chasing superlatives.
 We pursue the Bucket List with a vengeance, almost desperately.
 We hit the big destinations as rites of passage so we can swap stories and check things off.
 Yup, been there, did that.
 Yep, going next year.
 Yes, it’s on the list.

 Part of this has to do with lack of time.
 It’s hard to justify spending precious resources on a lesser-tier destination when you’ve only got a week or two.
 But even with more freedom, this self-imposed conditioning can live on in the way we do things.
+The few Kuantan places of interest slowed us down without us realizing that was just what we needed.

 But let’s plant a little seed.
 Consider: We forget that there are places in the world which offer us the chance to really slow down.
 We forget the value of experiencing the quiet beauty of everyday life.
 Of heading to a location where lots of people are, but no one we know has ever been.